Property owners who want to rezone their land are trying to change the land use designation that the property was originally given.

 Environmental factors (noise concerns and industrial use) will often determine into which industrial zone a business falls.

-You’ll often see manufacturing plants and storage facilities have industrial zoning while airports may fall into their own category.
+For example, you may find manufacturing plants and storage facilities have industrial zoning while airports may fall into their own category.

 Agricultural zoning is generally used by communities that are concerned about maintaining the economic viability of their agricultural industry.